beccasjames/issue-creator/README.md

 ## Notes

-1) There is not currently support for adding assignees and milestones to your issues.
+1) There is not support for adding multiple assignees yet :(

-2) You can only add one label at a time.